rileythomp/jeopardy/README.md

 # Jeopardy

-Real-time multi-player Jeopardy game with over 40,000 questions.
+Real-time multi-player Jeopardy game with over 100,000 questions.

+Features:

+- Game configuration

+  - Play against other people or against bots
-Supports public or private games, and includes an in-game chat feature.
+  - Play in public or private games
+  - Play 1 or 2 round games
+  - Play with or without penalties for incorrect answers

+- Game analytics

+  - Total number of games played
+  - Average score after each round
+  - Buzz-in rate for each round
+  - Correctness rate for each round

+- In-game chat

+- Allows for players to pause the game

+- Handles players disconnecting and rejoining the game

 ## Server